Synthesable differentiation-invariant subspaces: Introduction and main results

 \section{Introduction and main results}

 Let $C^\infty(a,b)$ be the space of all infinitely differentiable functions on the interval $(a,b)$ equipped with the usual countably normed topology.
-A classical result of L.~Schwartz \cite{Sch} says that any closed linear subspace of $C^\infty(\mathbb{R})$ which is translation invariant is generated by the exponential monomials $x^k e^{i\lambda x}$ it contains.
-Thus, the structure of all translation invariant subspaces is well understood.
+A classical result of L.~Schwartz \cite{Sch} says that any closed linear subspace of $C^\infty(\mathbb{R})$ which is translation invariant is generated by the exponential monomials $x^k e^{i\lambda x}$ it contains and, thus, the structure of all translation invariant subspaces is well understood.
 This property is known as {\it the spectral synthesis } for translation invariant subspaces.
-In different context it was studied by J. Delsart, L. Schwartz, J.-P. Kahane, P.Malliavin, A.F.
+In different contexts it was studied by J. Delsart, L. Schwartz, J.-P. Kahane, P. Malliavin, A.F.
 Leontiev, V.V.
 Napalkov, I.F.
 Krasichkov-Ternovskii.

-In 2000s B. Korenblum noticed that the description of {\it differentiation invariant subspaces} (or simply $D$-invariant subspaces) of $C^\infty(\mathbb{R})$ is much more complicated.
-First results in this direction was obtained by A. Aleman and B. Korenblum \cite{alkor}.
-In particular, they showed that any $D$-invariant subspace of $C^\infty(a, b)$ with void spectrum is of the form
+In 2000s A.~Aleman and B.~Korenblum noticed that the description of {\it differentiation-invariant subspaces} (or simply $D$-invariant subspaces, where $Df = f'$) of $C^\infty(\mathbb{R})$ is much more complicated.
+First results in this direction were obtained by A. Aleman and B. Korenblum \cite{alkor} who classified closed $D$-invariant subspaces $L$ of $C^\infty(a, b)$ in terms of the spectra of the restriction $D|_L$.
+Only three cases are possible: $\sigma (D|_L) = \emptyset$, $\sigma (D|_L) = \mathbb{C}$ and $\sigma (D|_L) = \Lambda$, where $\Lambda$ is a discrete subset of $\mathbb{C}$.
+In particular, it is shown in \cite{alkor} that any closed $D$-invariant subspace with void spectrum is of the form

 where $I$ is some relatively closed subinterval of $(a,b)$ (with an obvious modification in the case when $I$ reduces to one point).
+Moreover, in the case $\sigma (D|_L) \ne \mathbb{C}$ there always exists the unique minimal interval $I$ such that $L_I\subset L$ (so-called {\it residual interval} for $L$).

-In view of this it is natural to state the spectral synthesis problem for $D$-invariant subspaces as follows: is it true that any $D$-invariant subspace $L$ such that the spectrum $\sigma (D|_L)$ is discrete satisfies
+In view of this it is natural to state the spectral synthesis problem for $D$-invariant subspaces as follows (all $D$-invariant subspaces are always assumed to be closed):